 Living Room Shabbat

-This casual, laid-back service replaces the 6:15pm service once a month.
-Led by Rabbi Kosak, Cantor Bitton and musical friends, enjoy Shabbat in a relaxed setting.
+This is a casual, laid-back service led by Rabbi Kosak, Cantor Bitton and musical friends.
+Come enjoy Shabbat in a relaxed setting.

 Fourth Friday with Rabbi Eve

 4th Fridays, 5:15 pm

 Rabbi Eve Posen leads this interactive home service that welcomes Shabbat through song and stories for families with children 0-6.
 Fourth Friday of each month at 5:15pm.
 RSVP: email@example.com.

 Traditional weekly Shabbat morning service.
 Free Shabbat child care available at 9:30am by advance reservation only.
 Please call 503-246-8831 by noon on the preceding Wednesday to reserve space.